Alan Robert Berry|

-, TRW, and the County of Los Angeles.
+AT&T, Blue Cross, UCLA, TRW, and the County of Los Angeles.
 In addition to his other activities, Alan pursued a Master's Degree and received an MBA from Pepperdine University in 1980.
-In retirement, Alan and Betty started "Cruising."
-They traveled to every continent and met many wonderful people.
+In retirement, Alan and Betty started "Cruising".
+They travelled to every continent and met many wonderful people.

-A Celebration of Life service will be held for him at the Woodland Hills Presbyterian Church, 5751 Platt Ave. on April 6th at 2pm.
-In lieu of flowers, the Family is suggesting a donation in Alan's name to the Michael J. Fox Foundation for Parkinson's Research.
+A Celebration of Life service will be held for him at the First Presbyterian Church of Bellevue, 1717 Bellevue Way NE, on April 20th at 1:00 pm.
+In lieu of flowers, the Family is suggesting a donation in Alan's name to the: Northwest Parkinson's Foundation.